JustinBirchard/smelloscope/README.md

 - Export detailed reports to Google Sheets
 - Export data to Excel

-### How to use it:
+### How to get started:
-Users should start by opening and editing **stocklist.py**.
+1) Download and install the free [OpenBB API](https://openbb.co/products/terminal#get-started)
+2) Clone this repository, and move all of the files into the OpenBBTerminal folder
+3) Open and edit the file **stocklist.py**.
 Within the file there are 20+ lists of pre-set Peer Groups.
 Simply uncomment one of the presets, or create your      own new list of stocks.
 Save the file.
-Then launch Jupyter Lab and open the file **TheSmelloscope.ipynb**
+4) Launch Jupyter Lab and open the file **TheSmelloscope.ipynb**

-Run the top cell in the notebook and that's it!
-From there you can choose which cells in the notebook you want to run.
+5) Run the top cell in the notebook and that's it!

+**From there you can choose which cells in the notebook you want to run.**

 _______________________________________________________________________________________________________________________________________________________
 ## Requirements: